newrelic/newrelic-integration-e2e-action/README.md

     - `source` : Relative path to the integration spec file (It defines the entities and metrics) that will be parsed to match the metrics got from NROne.
     - `except_entities` : Array of entities whose metrics will be skipped.
     - `except_metrics` : Array of metrics to skip.
+    - `exceptions_source` : Relative (to the spec file) path to a YAML file containing extra exceptions.
+This metrics are appended to the ones defined in `except_metrics` and `except_entities`.
   - `entities` : Array of entities to chek existing in NROne.
     - `type` : Type of the entity to look for in NROne
     - `data_type` : Name of the table to check for the entity in NROne (If V4 integration, will always be Metric)